Dale Finucane: 2015–2021: Melbourne Storm

-2022 - Cronulla-Sutherland Sharks
+2022–2024 Cronulla-Sutherland Sharks

-In round 1 of the 2022 NRL season, Finucane made his club debut for Cronulla-Sutherland in their 24-19 loss against Canberra.
+In round 1 of the 2022 NRL season, Finucane made his club debut for Cronulla-Sutherland in their 24-19 loss against the Canberra Raiders.

 In round 10, Finucane was taken from the field during Cronulla's loss to Canberra.
 Finucane was later ruled out from playing for six weeks with a medial ligament sprain.

-On 26 July, Finucane was suspended for two matches after using a dangerous high tackle during Cronulla's round 19 loss to Penrith.
+On 26 July, Finucane was suspended for two matches after using a dangerous high tackle during Cronulla's round 19 loss to the Penrith Panthers.

 Finucane played a total of 17 games for Cronulla in the 2022 NRL season as the club finished second on the table.
 Finucane played in both of Cronulla's finals matches as they were eliminated in straight sets.

+On 25 July 2023, it was announced that Finucane would miss the remainder of the 2023 NRL season with a bicep injury.

+In round 3 of the 2024 NRL season, Finucane was taken from the field during Cronulla's upset loss to the Wests Tigers.
+It was later announced that Finucane would miss up to a month with a fractured eye socket.

+On 23 April 2024, Finucane announced his immediate retirement from rugby league on medical advice, due to repeated head knocks.